State Authorization Reciprocity Agreement

 Students may also file a complaint with Northwestern University's accrediting agency, the Higher Learning Commission (HLC) by following the HLC complaint procedure.

 District of Columbia

-Northwestern is approved by the DC Higher Education Licensure Commission to offer the Bachelor of Science and Master of Science in Journalism programs in D.C.
+Northwestern is approved by the DC Higher Education Licensure Commission to offer the Bachelor of Science and Master of Science in Journalism and the School of Education and Social Policy Summer Field Studies Program in D.C.

 Pursuant to DC Official Code §38-1306(c)(4), complaints may be filed with the Higher Education Licensure Commission (HELC, Commission) against postsecondary educational institutions operating in the District of Columbia.
 Students who submit a complaint will not be subject to unfair action and/or treatment by any school official as a result of the initiation of a complaint.